maubanel/GMS2-Space-Rocks/waves/README.md

 ##### `Step 2.`\|`FHIU`|:small_blue_diamond: :small_blue_diamond:

 Now we added rock spawning on player death to test lives.
 We will now remove it as we will be adding waves.
 Open up **obj_ship | Collision | obj_rock** and remove the rock spawning.
+Please note that there is nothing to type below, just remove the top portion of the image below and the bottom should be what it looks like after you delete the 2 rock spawning lines.

 ![delete rock spawning in ship rock collision event](images/deleteRockSpawning.png)